Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: Experiments

-To further confirm the advantage of our approach, in Fig. \ref{Fig. Effect Device}, we explore the effects of using different types of local devices, with detailed specifications available in Table \ref{Table Device}.
-We infer that the performance of different devices does not significantly affect the operation of the \Name system, since their response scores and overall rewards do not show statistical significance.
-The underlying rationality is that for any device, latency and usage cost are normalized through min-max scaling and incorporated as part of the overall reward.
-The results are consistent with those in Table \ref{Table Main Result}, showing that our approach achieves (i) significant latency and cost savings compared to the cloud LLM baseline and (ii) significant improvements in response quality compared to the local LLM baseline, leading to the highest overall reward.
-Therefore, when the latency and usage cost of a local LLM are substantially lower than those of a cloud LLM, the \Name system can operate effectively on any device, a precondition that forms part of the background for the \Name system.
+To further validate the robustness of our approach, we investigate the effects of deploying \Name on different types of user devices in Fig. \ref{Fig. Effect Device}, with detailed on-device hardware specifications provided in Table \ref{Table Device}.
+Our results demonstrate that the performance variations across different devices do not significantly impact the operation of the \Name system, as evidenced by the absence of statistically significant differences in response scores and overall rewards.
+The underlying rationale is that for any device, latency and usage cost are normalized through min-max scaling and incorporated into the overall reward formulation, ensuring consistent evaluation across heterogeneous hardware configurations.
+Through strategic LLM and modality selection, our approach achieves response quality comparable to or marginally surpassing that of the cloud LLM baseline, while simultaneously incurring substantially lower latency and usage cost, thereby yielding significantly superior overall rewards.
+Consequently, given that the latency and usage cost of on-device LLMs are inherently lower than those of cloud LLMs, a key takeaway is that the \Name system can operate effectively across diverse device platforms without significant performance degradation.